JumpyJay/FinTrack2/README.md

 ### Backend

 - **Firebase & Firestore**: Store user financial data securely in the cloud.
-- **Authentication**: Manage user authentication and authorization.
+- **Authentication**: Manage user authentication and authorization through Firebase.
-- **Realtime Synchronization**: Ensure immediate reflection of changes in the user's financial data.
+- **Realtime Synchronization**: Ensure immediate reflection of changes in the user's financial data through Firestore.
-- **Cloud Functions**: Implement server-side logic for data validation and business rules.
+- **Cloud Functions**: Implement server-side logic for data validation and business rules through Firebase and Firestore.
-- **Security Rules**: Ensure only authenticated users can access and modify their financial data.
+- **Security Rules**: Ensure only authenticated users can access and modify their financial data through unique user IDs.

 ## Version Control with Git

 We use Git for version control to enable effective collaboration, track changes, and maintain the integrity of our codebase.

 - **Branching Strategy**: Follow a consistent branching strategy and Git workflow.
-- **Commits**: Make frequent and descriptive commits.
+- **Commits**: Make daily and descriptive commits.
 - **Collaboration**: Encourage regular communication among team members.

 ## Setup [W.I.P]